This tutorial will teach you how to add labels to equations and use them as references later.

 Output :

-In most cases the reference number is enclosed in parenthesis.
+In most cases, the reference number is enclosed in parentheses.
 You can do that if you want.
-Add parenthesis to both sides of the ref command.
+Add parentheses to both sides of the ref

 \documentclass{article}